iliyab09/iliyab09/README.md

 - 🔭 I’m currently working to become a DevOps engineer

-- 🌱 I’m currently studing at Sela college
+- 🌱 Currently studing at Sela college

 - 💬 My skills: